 NOTE—The size of the Sensing Measurement Report information increases with the number of transmit antennas, the

-number of receive antennas, the bandwidth, the smaller subcarrier grouping size, and the larger number of quantization
+number of receive antennas, the bandwidth and the smaller subcarrier grouping size.

-bits for each real and imaginary component of CSI.
 The smallest Sensing Measurement Report field is 44 octets, and the

-largest Sensing Measurement Report field is 80752 octets.
+largest Sensing Measurement Report field is 64624 octets.